kubeflow/community/releases/handbook.md

 - Communicating with Release Team during the Feature Freeze about the progress of bug fixes

 ### Working Group Documentation Lead
-The Working Group Docs Lead is responsible for working with the Working Group and Release Team to coordinate a Working Group's documentation updates for the next Kubeflow release.
+The Working Group Documentation Lead is responsible for working with the Working Group and Release Team to coordinate a Working Group's documentation updates for the next Kubeflow release.

-**Prerequisites:** Contributions to the [website repo](https://github.com/kubeflow/website), experience writing feature descriptions for application, kubernetes and/or Kubeflow, and in light weight project management
+**Prerequisites:** Contributions to the [website repo](https://github.com/kubeflow/website), experience writing feature descriptions for software applications, Kubernetes and/or Kubeflow, and in light weight project management

 **Time Commitments:** This role will require some synchronous communication.
 The bulk of their work is expected to be in the Documentation phase of the release, but they will also be involved throughout the release by keeping track of issues that might require an update to the docs.